Overview

 Where:

-• gnssLocation contains data about the device GNSS location: latitude, longitude, and positioning accuracy.
+contains data about the device GNSS location: latitude, longitude, and positioning accuracy.mobileNetwork

-The response returns an object containing the geolocation prediction: latitude, longitude, and a radius where the device is located with a probability of 68%.
-You can find information about each field in API Reference.
+The response returns an object with the predicted geolocation: latitude, longitude, and a radius where the device is located with 68% probability.

 {